The best time to travel to Uganda

-Are you travelling to Uganda and feel overwhelmed?
+Are you traveling to Uganda and feeling overwhelmed?
 It seems like a daunting experience but knowing what to expect and how to prepare for your trip can take the edge off the nerves.

-The best wildlife viewing months in Uganda are the dry seasons from June to August, December to February.
-This is the time when there is less vegetation cover making it favourable to spot wildlife as it congregates around the water sources.
+The best time to travel to Uganda is the dry seasons from June to August and December to February.
+This is the time when there is less vegetation cover making it favorable to spot wildlife as it congregates around the water sources.
 If you are looking at participating in primate walks, the nature trails are less slippery and less challenging.
 The months with the best weather are from January to February and June to August.
 Temperatures barely change throughout the seasons, sitting around 24°C to 30°C, so you can visit Uganda all year round.

-This is a low season and the best time for the Travel Photographers!
+This is a low season and the best time for Travel Photographers!
 The rains have set in and the vegetation cover is greener than ever.
-The wildlife looks amazing against lush green backdrops and clear skies making it favourable for wildlife and scenic photography.
+The wildlife looks amazing against lush green backdrops and clear skies making it favorable for wildlife and scenic photography.
 You are likely to spot newly born wildlife as well.
-At times the road navigation is a challenge and some activities like nature walks can be delayed as the trails can become slippery.
-The heaviest rainfall patterns are in March, April and May while shorter patterns are in September, October, and November.
+At times road navigation is a challenge and some activities like nature walks can be delayed as the trails can become slippery.
+The heaviest rainfall patterns are in March, April, and May while shorter patterns are in September, October, and November.
 Bird watching is best in the rainy months between March–May, and October-November due to various migratory patterns.

 Travel Tip: Get steady hiking boots and rain jackets or coats which will come in handy.
 At times accommodations do offer low season rates leading to attractive tour price quotations.

-Let your journey begin with Travelers Link Africa, our strength is tailor-made packages based on your tastes and interests.
-Tell us what you want and your budget, we listen and carefully design a trip to match with an absolute commitment to quality.
+The best time to travel to Uganda begins with Travelers Link Africa, our strength is tailor-made packages based on your tastes and interests.
+Tell us what you want and your budget, and we listen and carefully design a trip to match with an absolute commitment to quality.